src-d/tm-experiments/README.md

 ### `train-hdp`command

 This command will allow you to create an HDP model from the bags-of-words created previously.
+For more information about HDP models, [this paper](https://people.eecs.berkeley.edu/~jordan/papers/hdp.pdf) or the [Gensim documentation](https://radimrehurek.com/gensim/models/hdpmodel.html).

 You can launch the training with the following command (don't forget to specify the bow name):

 ```
 docker run --rm -it -v /path/to/data:/data \